 Jesus told his disciples a parable about the necessity for them to pray always without becoming weary (Lk 18:1).

 Persistence in prayer is not changing God.
 We are not wearing him down like the woman did with the judge.
-God does not need us, we need him.
+God does not need us.
+God is completely and totally self-sufficient.
+We are the ones who need him.
 Our persistence, our daily habit of prayer, changes us, helps us to develop our relationship by interacting with him more consistently.
 Things happening in our lives help us to see that we are fragile and vulnerable and in need of help.
 Our persistence in prayer, especially when we are in need, helps us to become more patient and to become more aware that, sometimes, what we believe is a crisis is not that much of one when some time passes.
 Also, when we are dealing with a crisis or very real trauma, our persistence and faithfulness in prayer will help us to experience the closeness of Jesus in our midst as he accompanies us through our suffering.

 Persistence in prayer is also a discipline that deepens the roots of our relationship with God.
-Ready access through our modern technology, higher internet speeds, one click access, overnight shipping can offer plusses, but we have to be careful that this mindset does not shape our mental, psychological, and spiritual growth.
+Ready access through our modern technology, higher internet speeds, one-click access, and overnight shipping, can offer plusses, but we have to be careful that this mindset does not shape our mental, psychological, and spiritual growth.
 Physical fitness, wisdom, or spiritual maturity does not happen in an instant.
-Development as human beings takes time, experience, discipline, prayer, and trust in God’s plan.
+More importantly, development as human beings and our relationships take time, experience, discipline, prayer, and trust in God’s plan.